sandahl3000 said... Generally speaking, how would one go about taking all things into account for pricing their items?

 What does this means for you?
 Pretty much nothing except that sellers have a lot to disagree about.
 What is important here is that your pricing is YOUR business.
 In every aspect.

+There are many different ways to gauge pricing.
+Some break it down into supplies and hours and so forth.
 For me that's not really practical and I never sit down and just work through a project, so forget that per hour stuff.

 You have to factor what the market will bear, which currently is very little.
 Combined with what profit you need to make to be happy and how invested you are.
 Is this a business or like me, milk money with hopefully a bit to set aside?